 My son-in-law Andrew (known to all and sundry as Pat) also blogs, but since he's a software architect or some other synomym for computer geek, it's all Greek to most of us.
 (That's rich, coming from a statistician!)

 I have recently revived a childhood interest in a construction system called Brickplayer.
 Everyone is familiar with Lego, which began life as mainly for constructing houses and other buildings.
 The idea of Brickplayer is to build such things using real miniature bricks and mortar.
 The result is much more realistic than a Lego building, as well as being more demanding to build.
-I have acquired quite a lot of old Brickplayer bricks, windows, doors, etc, and I've starting designing my first project.
-Dave Meesam's Brickplayer website is an inspiration!
+I have acquired quite a lot of old Brickplayer bricks, windows, doors, etc, and I've completed a couple of substantial building projects.
+Maybe I'll put some pictures on this site one day!

 Finally, do you love folk music?
 My old friend Ian Robb is a leading light in Canadian folk-song circles.